- Hardy Bog Plant

 - Increases Natural Filtration

 The Chameleon Plant is a great addition to water gardens!
 The Chameleon Plant is one of the most popular ground covers around.
 It is an extremely hardy ground cover and easy to grow but can become very invasive.
 Being similar in shape to English Ivy, it features boldly variegated leaves of red, pink, white, green, and yellow with a plant height of 15".
-Sold in bundles of 2.
+These chameleon plants for sale are sold in bundles of 2.

 Aquatic Plants & Snails are excluded from free shipping offers and will ship separately from all other items.
 Plant shipping rates are $9.95.

 Here are the replacement parts for Chameleon Plant, Bundle of 2.

 ||Partial Sun To Full Shade